deblinamandal22-hub/Coffee_Shop_Sales_DataAnalysis/README.md

 ## Technologies Used

-- **MS EXCEL**: Utilized for data cleaning, analysis, and creating the dashboard using charts, pivot tables, and slicers.
+- **MS Excel**: Utilized for data cleaning, analysis, and creating the dashboard using charts, pivot tables, and slicers.

 ## Objective of this Analysis